The Historical Atlas of Political Parties in the United States Congress: 1789–1989: Content

 Following the publication of The Historical Atlas of United States Congressional Districts: 1789-1983 in 1983, NEH supported research leading to publication of The Historical Atlas of Political Parties in the United States Congress: 1789-1989, published by Macmillan in 1989.

 Using the congressional district boundary maps from the first atlas as the base maps, this work was the first book in American history to map the political party winner for all congressional elections for every state and district from 1789.
 This mapping required the first systematic research project in American history to identify from a wide variety of sources the political affiliation or party membership at the time of each election of every individual who ever served in the United States Congress.
 Some 11,175 individuals served in the Senate and House between 1789 and 1986.
 For the House of Representatives alone this encompasses 31,302 initial elections.
 This work is not only the first specifically to identify each member and election with respect to political party affiliation, but it also supplies all the reference sources used in the identification.
 The data developed for this work is now considered the definitive source of political party affiliation of members of Congress by the official ‘'Biographical Directory of the United States Congress’’.
 The maps and data in this atlas provide not only a complete electoral and political party representation history of every individual who served in Congress, but they also give a complete historical representation profile of every city, county, and state in the United States.
 The Library Journal designated the political party atlas as one of the "Best Reference Books of 1989" and College and Research Libraries named it a "Selected Reference Book of 1989-90."
 In 2013 an article in Real Clear Politics selected the political party atlas as one of the 15 most influential/indispensable books on the subject of American election analysis (ranked #10).
+In 2023, Humanities magazine published the article "Red Map, Blue Map" discussing the origin and compilation of the district and party atlases.